dtsn/wedding/_sections/1-information.md

 <hr/>
 ## Reception

-Limited numbers means it's family only for the wedding breakfast however we would love to see you for the ceremony (see above) and on the dance floor.
-The reception starts at 7:30 for our evening guests and for our day guests please make your way to the venue straight after the ceremony.
+Limited numbers means it's family only for the wedding breakfast however we would love to see you at both the ceremony (see above) and on the dance floor.
+The evening reception starts at **7:30** with our first dance kicking things off at **8pm**.

 The reception is taking place at [Rivervale Barn](http://www.rivervale-barn-weddings.co.uk/).